 - Know Your Credit Score: This is an important factor when applying for credit-based loans.
-By finding out your credit score ahead of time, you can take measures to improve it (if necessary) before applying for a MEFA Loan, a Federal PLUS Loan, or any other credit-based loan.
+By finding out your credit score ahead of time, and understanding your credit, you can take measures to improve it (if necessary) before applying for a MEFA Loan, a Federal PLUS Loan, or any other credit-based loan.

 - Don't Borrow More than You Need: Review your bill or estimate your balance due with MEFA's College Cost Calculator.
 Pay what you can from savings and then ask your college if they offer an interest-free monthly payment plan to split the balance into smaller installments.
 Use loans only as a last resort.